jacksund/simmate/tutorials/09_Add_computational_resources.md

 - a series of desktop computers that your lab shares
 - any combination of these resources

-The easiest way to use these resources is to sign on and run simmate directly on it.
+The easiest way to use these resources is to sign on and run a simmate workflow using the `run` method.
 When this is done, the workflow runs directly on your resource and it will run there immediately.
-We've already see this with Tutorial 2 when we called `simmate workflows run ...`.
-Just use that on your new resource to start! (for help signing on to remote supercomputers and installing anaconda, be sure to ask the cluster's IT team).

-As another example, you can submit a workflow to a SLURM cluster with a submit.sh file like this:
+This with Tutorial 2 when we called `simmate workflows run ...`.
+When on a HPC SLURM cluster, we would run simmate using a `submit.sh` file like this:

 ```
 #!/bin/bash